EKSTROM Lab

 EME TROY

-Eme is a sophomore majoring in Global Studies, Political Science, and Spanish with a minor in National Security Studies.
+Eme is a junior majoring in Global Studies, Political Science, and Spanish with a minor in National Security Studies.
 She is focused on the intersectionality of these studies through interests in political psychology and its pertinence to language acquisition and bilingual interactions, international relations, and security issues that are of relevance to international negotiation.
-She is involved on campus and in the community as a board member of Intelligence Community Scholars, Global Ties Nebraska, Rotary International Youth Exchange as a mentor, and UNL Women's Hockey.
+She is involved on campus and in the community as Operations Manager of Intelligence Community Scholars, Global Ties Nebraska as an intern, Rotary International Youth Exchange as a mentor, and UNL Women's Hockey.
 Following graduation she intends to persue a graduate program and apply her skills to work in academia or the Federal State Department, specificallly diplomatic or intelligence fields.

 KYM DYKSTRA